 Although some of the "old traditions" still remain, much of it was shattered with the arrival of the Europeans, and small pox in the 1860's which devastated upwards of 70-80% of many tribal groups.

 Much like the Haudenosaunne peoples of Ontario, the Tsimshian and other Pacific northwest coastal people had a "Tree of Life", Smgan, the Western Red Cedar.
 It was "life blood", and one of the main cultural grounders for my people.
-There still are, today, groves of ancient cedars that symbolize my culture in terms of it being places for the Ts'ap Smgan (people of the cedar) to come together for ceremonies, or to sing, drum, meditate.
+There still are, today, these magnificent groves of ancient cedars that symbolize my culture as places for the Ts'ap Smgan (people of the cedar) to come together for ceremonies, to sing, drum, meditate.

 Again, like most other tribal communities, all parts of anything taken from nature were used.
 In the case of the Plains, for example, Tatanka (Buffalo), everything from the hide to the horns to the hoofs was put to use.
 It was considered a great breach of sacred knowledge, not to use everything.
 Waste, in other words, was not an option.
-In the case of Smgan, magnificent plank houses and totem poles were constructed from whole trees.
+In the case of Smgan, magnificent plank houses, household items, clothing, totem poles were constructed from whole trees.

 Totem poles are one of the universally recognized art forms unique only to the Pacific Northwest coast.
 Although universally accepted as representing ALL Native peoples who live on the West Coast, the carving of poles was really only Indigenous to six Middle and Northern tribes of British Columbia: Tsimshian, Haida, Nuxalk, Tlingit, Kwakwaka,wakw, Nuu-chah-nulth people.
 Over time the art form has evolved and been adopted by many west coast tribes.
 For example, Coast Salish people in Southern British Columbia and western Washington also carved large human figures representing ancestors and spirit helpers on interior house posts and as grave monuments.